insorker/yori/README.md

 Also, you can mkdir like a tree, and create a path like `posts/your_category_name/.../your_category_name/your_article_name`.

-If you want to do more things rather than just writing, mkdir folder at the same level of the folder "gallery" and name it yourself.
-Remember to add the name into config.yml's categories.
+If you want to do more things rather than just writing, mkdir at the same level of the folder "gallery" and name it yourself.
+Remember to add the name in config.yml's entries.

 ### Config template